 If you’ve looked at a daily stock chart before, you might have noticed gaps in between some days.
-Gaps tend to occur due to some catalyst, whether it be news, or extremely bearish or bullish trading in the overall market.
-Moreover, gaps could occur during market hours, if the stock is halted due to pending news or volatility.
+Gaps tend to occur due to some catalyst, whether it be news or extremely bearish or bullish trading in the overall market.
+Moreover, gap trading could occur during market hours, if the stock is halted due to pending news or volatility.
 That said, gaps could potentially offer trading opportunities.

 Exhaustion gaps are those that occur near the end of a pattern, and the stock is looking to make a final move to make new highs or lows.
 Now, normal, or common, gaps or simply those that do not fit within a price pattern and just represents a time when the stock has gapped.
 Let’s take a look at some potential setups and trades.

 Now, there are two main schools of thoughts with gaps, either the stock builds momentum or it fills the gap.